-In real estate M&A deals involving a publicly traded REIT or other company, the acquirer does not have the benefit of post-closing breach of contract remedies, such as surviving R&Ws and indemnities.
+In real estate merger and acquisition deals involving a publicly traded real estate investment trust (REIT) or other company, the acquirer does not have the benefit of post-closing breach of contract remedies, like surviving R&Ws and indemnities.
 The target's remedies only protect against the risk of the acquirer breaching the purchase agreement or being unable to close.

-Prior to termination of the purchase agreement, the target may have the right to specific performance to enforce the acquirer's obligations under the purchase agreement.
+Before the termination of the purchase agreement, the target may have the right to specific performance to enforce the acquirer's obligations under the purchase agreement.
 In deals that are strategic combinations (eg, the merger of two REITs), specific performance may entail forcing the acquirer to close the transaction regardless of the availability of funding for the deal.
 In deals involving the acquisition of a REIT by a private fund, specific performance may be limited by the availability of the acquirer's funding source.

 After termination of the purchase agreement, the target may pursue damages for the acquirer's breach or, for certain breaches or certain failures to close not involving a breach, may be entitled to a reverse break-up fee.
-In strategic combinations, the target's claims may not be capped, whereas in acquisitions by private funds such claims may be capped at a reverse break-up fee amount with all claims released upon payment of such fee.
+In strategic combinations, the target's claims are often not capped, whereas in acquisitions by private funds such claims may are sometimes capped at a reverse break-up fee amount with all claims released upon payment of such fee.
 The parties negotiate which breaches survive termination and which do not.
-Damages may be defined to clarify that damages are not limited to the target's own damages (largely just expenses) but include shareholders' expectations of the deal premium.
+Damages may be defined to clarify that damages are not limited to the target's damages (largely just expenses) but include shareholders' expectations of the deal premium.